lydiacodesdaily/flow-club-companion-focus-audio/README.md

 This extension:
 - ✅ Runs entirely locally in your browser
-- ✅ Only accesses Flow Club pages you visit
+- ✅ Only operates on Flow Club pages you visit
-- ✅ Stores settings locally (chrome.storage.local)
+- ✅ Stores data locally in the extension
-- ❌ Does NOT send any data to external servers
+- ❌ Does NOT send data to external servers
-- ❌ Does NOT track your activity
+- ❌ Does NOT track activity or analytics

 ---

+## Troubleshooting

+**No audio playing**
+- Click anywhere on the page (browser autoplay restrictions)
+- Check extension settings (tick/voice enabled, volume > 0)
+- Verify Flow Club has audio permissions

+**Timer not detected**
+- Ensure you’re on an active Flow Club session page
+- Refresh the page
+- Check the console for `[Flow Club Companion]` logs

+**Tasks missing**
+- Tasks are stored locally in the extension
+- Removing or resetting the extension will clear them

+---

 ## Development

-To modify the extension:
+To test changes:

-1. Make changes to the code
+1. Update the code
 2. Go to `chrome://extensions/`
 3. Click the refresh icon on the extension card
 4. Reload any Flow Club tabs